plwt/Raspberry-Pi-4/README.md

 # Raspberry-Pi-4

 - Install the Raspberry Pi Imager using Synaptic.
-- Write the image to microSD card - using 64-bit Raspberry Pi OS lite image and include Wi-Fi and SSH settings.
+- Write the image to a microSD card - using a 64-bit Raspberry Pi OS lite image and include Wi-Fi and SSH settings.
 - Connect using a cable, using ```ssh pi@raspberrypi.local``` and the SSH password set when creating the microSD card.
 - ```sudo apt update``` and ```sudo apt full-upgrade``` to check for updates.
 - To set the fan temperature, ```sudo raspi-config```, select ```performance``` and ```P3 Fan```.
 Set the GPIO to 14 and the temperature to 80.  (https://www.raspberrypi.com/products/raspberry-pi-4-case-fan/)